 The Accounting Equation, Assets = Liabilities + Capital means that the total assets of the business are always equal to the total liabilities of the business This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case one assets (cash) is reduced by the payment of 3,000, and on the other side of the equation, the liabilities (accounts payable) are reduced by the same amount (hence the – sign on each side of the equation).
+In this case one asset (cash) is reduced by the payment of 3,000, and on the other side of the equation, the liabilities (accounts payable) are reduced by the same amount.

 Popular Double Entry Bookkeeping Examples